gmishraji/StockQuotesApp/readme.md

 In order to do this you will need to create a folder in your project called "templates" because Jinja always looks in the templates folder.
 If you look in that folder you will find the HTML template.
 We're using a bunch of libraries in this HTML to make things easy so let's take a look.

-You can find the HTML for this template at the following location. [https://github.com/grizzlypeaksoftware/Flask-Stock-Widget/blob/master/templates/homepage.html](https://github.com/grizzlypeaksoftware/Flask-Stock-Widget/blob/master/templates/homepage.html)

 First you will see that we're pulling in the CSS for Bootstrap 4 via CDN.
 We are also using some of the Jinja markup in this template to pull in our static css file that is found in `static/css`.

 ```html